 AP Exclusive: Ferguson no-fly zone aimed at media

-WASHINGTON (AP) — The U.S. government agreed to a police request to restrict more than 37 square miles of airspace surrounding Ferguson, Missouri, for 12 days in August for safety, but audio recordings show that local authorities privately acknowledged the purpose was to keep away news helicopters during street protests over the shooting of an unarmed black man by a white police officer.
+WASHINGTON (AP) — The U.S. government agreed to a police request to restrict more than 37 square miles (96 square kilometers) of airspace surrounding Ferguson, Missouri, for 12 days in August for safety, but audio recordings show that local authorities privately acknowledged the purpose was to keep away news helicopters during street protests over the shooting of an unarmed black man by a white police officer.